davidlares/basic-socketio-example/README.md

   Is a simple communication protocol that creates a permanent server/client communication with a low latency.

-  The websockets commnications are bidi and also event oriented (usually used for messages), is very used on messaging platforms, multiplayer games and collab apps.
+  The websockets communications are bidi and also event oriented (usually used for messages), is very used on messaging platforms, multiplayer games and collab apps.

 ## SocketIO